cortexlabs/cortex/docs/quick-start.md

 touch app.yaml dnn.py irises.json
 ```

-Cortex requires an `app.yaml` file defining an app resource.
-All other resources can be defined in arbitrary YAML files.
+Cortex requires an `app.yaml` file which defines a single `app` resource.
+Other resources may be defined in arbitrarily named YAML files in the the directory which contains `app.yaml` or any subdirectories.
+For this example, we will define all of our resources in `app.yaml`.

 Add to `app.yaml`: